amd/quark-documentation/docs/onnx/user_guide_supported_optype_datatype.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The quantizer also supports quantizing float32 models to BFP data formats.
-The block size can be modified by changing the ‘block_size’ parameter in the ‘extra_options’.
+The block size can be modified by changing the 'block_size' parameter in the 'extra_options'.
 Currently, BFP only supports symmetric activation.
 The following is the configuration for BFP16 with a block size of 8.